Cat + Crazy

 Cat + Crazy (ねこったけ!, Nekottake!) is a Japanese manga series written and illustrated by Wataru Nadatani.
 It was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from October 2015 to February 2018, with its chapters collected in six tankōbon volumes.

+Plot

+High school student Kensuke Fuji loves cats but cannot have one of his own.
+After meeting Jin Nekoya, a "cat master", Kensuke becomes his disciple, hoping to learn everything about cats.

 Publication

 Written and illustrated by Wataru Nadatani, Cat + Crazy was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from October 24, 2015, to February 23, 2018.
 Shogakukan collected its chapters in six tankōbon volumes, released from March 18, 2016, to April 18, 2018.

 In November 2024, Dark Horse Comics announced that it had licensed the manga for English release in North America, and the first volume is set to be released on June 24, 2025.